mapmeld/scraping-by-in-nodejs/README.md

 This tutorial is for newbies or near-newbies to NodeJS, who have written some jQuery before.

-By the end of the tutorial, you will publish a site-scraping module on npmjs.com - then you and other developers can get data out of that site by installing your module.
+By the end of the tutorial, you will publish a site-scraping module on NPM - then you and other developers can get data out of that site by installing your module.

 This repo contains the code for my own scraper module, which returns a list of world leaders from Wikipedia.
-You're welcome to look at the code or use it IRL.
+You're welcome to look at the code or use it in a real application.

 ### Thinking about what web servers are